Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 ### The Permanence vs. Cost Trade-off

-When you create an NFT, you face a fundamental dilemma: store everything on-chain for maximum permanence but pay enormous gas fees, or store most content off-chain for affordability but risk your NFT pointing to dead links years later.
+When creating an NFT, creators face a fundamental dilemma: store everything on-chain for maximum permanence but pay enormous gas fees, or store most content off-chain for affordability but risk the NFT pointing to dead links years later.

 Most projects choose a hybrid approach.
 The blockchain records ownership and includes a **tokenURI**, an on-chain URI (ideally content-addressed like `ipfs://` or `ar://`) pointing to a JSON file containing the token's name, description, image, and properties.
-This creates both flexibility and fragility: your ownership is permanent and immutable, but the actual content your NFT represents depends on external storage staying online.
+This creates both flexibility and fragility: ownership is permanent and immutable, but the actual content the NFT represents depends on external storage staying online.

 This has created a spectrum of storage solutions, each with different trade-offs:

-- **Centralized servers**: Cheapest and most flexible, but your NFT dies if the server shuts down
+- **Centralized servers**: Cheapest and most flexible, but the NFT becomes inaccessible if the server shuts down
 - **IPFS (InterPlanetary File System)**: Content-addressed distributed storage where files are identified by their content hash, making them harder to lose but requiring ongoing "pinning" to stay available
 - **Arweave**: Pay once for permanent storage via an endowment (the "permaweb"); higher upfront costs
 - **On-chain storage**: Maximum permanence and censorship resistance (e.g., Autoglyphs), but can cost thousands of dollars in gas fees for a single image